EXPRESSCLUSTER/Oracle-Database/OracleDatabaseMirrorCluster.md

 ##### On Secondary server
 11. Create a listener service in the same way as a primary server, but **please skip the step 6**.
-12. Confirm that OracleService and listerner service are being stopped, and move a failover group to a primary server
+12. Move a failover group to a primary server

-### Change service configurations

-##### On Primary and Secondary server

-The start/stop sequence of Oracle service and listener service is controlled by ECX.
-Therefore, these services should not be started automatically.

-1. Change the Startup Type of Oracle services and listener services to **Manual**
-    ```bat
-    > services.msc
-    ```
-2. Stop an OracleService and a listener service
-    - e.g. `OracleServiceSID1` and `OracleOraDB12Home1TNSListener`

 ### Create resources for database on Builder